CollectionBuilder/collectionbuilder.github.io/_includes/workshop/config-file.md

 {% include bootstrap/image.md img="/config/urlvar.jpg" %}

 {% capture var-title %}
-These variables need to be defined based on the url you will use to serve your site:
+These variables should be defined based on the url you will use to serve your site:
 {% endcapture %}

 {% capture var-text %}